iFission/50.044-System-Security-2021-Labs/documentation/docs/labs/lab2/README.md

 :::

-Submit your answers of parts A and B of this assignment by running **make prepare-submit-b** and upload the resulting `lab2b-handin.tar.gz` file to [edimension website](https://edimension.sutd.edu.sg).
+Submit your answers of exercises 1-8 by running **make prepare-submit-b** and upload the resulting `lab2b-handin.tar.gz` file to [edimension website](https://edimension.sutd.edu.sg).

 ## D) Server-side sandboxing for executable profiles